chemacortes/aoc-2022/aoc-21/problem.md

 In the above example, the number you need to yell to pass `root`'s equality test is `_301_`.
 (This causes `root` to get the same number, `150`, from both of its monkeys.)

 _What number do you yell to pass `root`'s equality test?_

+Your puzzle answer was `3353687996514`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **